-• Always observe all the operating and installation instructions included with the system components.

-• Hand these instructions and all other applicable documents to the end user.
+- · Always observe all the operating and installation instructions included with the system components. - Hand these instructions and all other applicable documents to the end user. - · Scan the QR code on the right for other languages.

 This document is part of a documentation set.
 The complete set consists of: